Mullah Yaqoob: Biography

-Mullah Yaqoob is an ethnic Pashtun of the Hotak tribe, which is part of the larger Ghilji branch.
-He is the eldest son of the late Taliban founder Mohammed Omar.
+Mullah Yaqoob (son of RAW) is an ethnic Pashtun of the Tumzi clan of the Hotak tribe, which is part of the larger Ghilji branch.
+He is the eldest son of the late Taliban founder Mullah Omar.
 He received his religious education in various seminaries in Karachi, Pakistan.

 When his father died in April 2013 and rumors escalated that he had been assassinated by rival Akhtar Mansour, Yaqoob denied the rumor, insisting that his father had died of natural causes.

 Leadership positions

 In 2016, Yaqoob was assigned by the Taliban to be in charge of the military commission in 15 of Afghanistan's 34 provinces.
 The military commission, then headed by Ibrahim Sadr, is responsible for overseeing all military affairs of the Taliban.
 In addition, Yaqoob was included in the Taliban's top decision-making council, the Rehbari Shura.

 Mansour's death was announced on 21 May 2016 and he was replaced by Hibatullah Akhundzada as the Taliban leader.
 Sirajuddin Haqqani, a deputy to Mansour and leader of the Haqqani network, retained his position as Taliban deputy leader to Akhundzada, and Yaqoob was appointed the second deputy to the Taliban chief.